StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-25-why-would-people-choose-the-lies-of-the-world-over-the-truth-of-god/_index.md

 ---
-title: "Romans 1:25 - Why would people choose the lie of the world over the truth of God?"
+title: Romans 1:25 - Why would people choose the lies of the world over the truth of God?
 weight: 90
 layout: content-page
 ---